Jana is an amateur everything when it comes to space, nature and science. She loves exploring mysteries, both classic and new.

 Kimberley's Big Four

-When it comes to rattling chains and phantom lanterns, this historic settlement can say boo with the best of them.
-Kimberley's ghost population is said to bustle about in 350 haunted buildings.
 The capital of the Northern Cape province is known for mining shafts, including the iconic Big Hole measuring 463 meters wide.
-The town began as Vooruitzicht before being renamed after the British Secretary of State for the colonies - Lord Kimberley.
+The town began as New Rush before being renamed after the British Secretary of State for the colonies—Lord Kimberley.

 Its volatile past left behind fascinating stories about spooks.
 This article will introduce you to Kimberley's best known paranormal activity.